 upon receipt of a medical confirmation form, provide medical confirmation for the premises.

-Subject to satisfying the requirements in this code of practice, the Electricity Distribution Code or the Gas Distribution Code of Practice, your premises may cease to be registered as having life support equipment if medical confirmation is not provided to us or your distributor.
+Subject to satisfying the requirements in this code of practice, the Electricity Distribution Code of Practice or the Gas Distribution Code of Practice, your premises may cease to be registered as having life support equipment if medical confirmation is not provided to us or your distributor.

 You must tell us or your distributor if the life support equipment is no longer required at the premises.